Vikasbadliwal/Vidyarthi-Vikas/allocation-tags/cost.md

 ## 1. Introduction

-AWS Cost Allocation Tags help organizations **identify, organize, and track AWS costs** based on resources, projects, teams, environments, or departments.
+AWS Cost Allocation Tags help organizations **track, categorize, and manage AWS costs** based on projects, teams, environments, or departments.

-They provide better visibility into AWS spending and help teams understand **where the cloud budget is being used**.
+This documentation explains **what Cost Allocation Tags are, why they are required, how they work, their advantages, and best practices**.
+It also explains how tags can be used with **AWS Cost Explorer** to analyze and optimize AWS spending.

 ---